section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 Once more, we pass the `isAuthenticated` state and logout function as props to the Navbar function.

-We check if a user is authenticated and, if so, log the user out; otherwise, the user can either sign up or log in.
+Next, we check if a user is authenticated and, if so, log the user out; otherwise, the user can either sign up or log in.

 The logout function is called when a user clicks the Logout link.

-You should now be able to authenticate using a Google account fully:
+You should now be able to authenticate using a Google account.

 ![Authenticating using Google](/engineering-education/content/articles/social-authentication-with-Djoser-in-react-applications/authenticating_with_google.png)